SheBewildering/krewedumoon/_posts/2017-05-06-chewathon.md

 On Saturday, May 6, Krewe Du Moon will perform several of our original dances at Chewathon 2017, a 42-hour fundraiser for IKOC.
 Our performance begins at 6:00 p.m.
 See us dance in person at Castillo Blanco or live-stream online.

-For the full schedule of events, visit [IKOC's Facebook event](https://www.facebook.com/events/261632660948046/)
+For the full schedule of events, visit <a href="https://www.facebook.com/events/261632660948046/" target="_blank">IKOC's Facebook event page</a>

 MAY THE FOURTH BE WITH YOU!